will-malpass/msc_diss/mysql_scripts/README.md

-# All scripts require an SQL environment to function - recommended to install MySQL Server & Workbench (as well as required connector/ODBC), installer is found here:
+# All scripts require an SQL environment to function - recommended to install MySQL Server & Workbench (as well as required connector/ODBC), which can be found here:

 https://dev.mysql.com/downloads/installer/